 - Also read:Heat comes out of the housing market as values across Melbourne dip and Sydney slows | Corelogic Home Value Index

 - Also read:Sydney property market forecast for 2024

 Buyers who pause mid-auction to confer with their family or friends about their limit or intentions could be giving away more than they know.

 It’s important for a buyer who’s there with their partner to decide on who’s actually bidding and also to determine key signs to allow you to communicate in a non-verbal fashion mid-auction.

-Savvy homebuyers should attend as many auctions as they can to watch the theatre of how successful bidders behave, their body language and their interaction with the auctioneer.
+Savvy homebuyers should attend as many auctions as they can to watch the theatre of how successful bidders behave, their body language, and their interaction with the auctioneer.

-A buyer needs to be assertive even if they’re on their last bid by making it seem like they have several bids still up their sleeve
+A buyer needs to be assertive even if they’re on their last bid by making it seem like they have several bids still up to their sleeve

 Starting too low, in some cases, might invite other bidders into the auction ring and allow momentum to build.